Families First: Home Funerals and the National Home Funeral Alliance

-The prime directive of home funeral guidance is this: home funerals are created and conducted by and for families.
+The prime directive of home funeral guidance is this,

 Home funeral guides empower and educate families to conduct after-death care themselves as their state law allows.
 They may charge for educational and consultative services only; all voluntary services are performed free of charge and at the request of the family.

 Home funeral guides do not arrange funerals; they support the family in their own efforts to plan and make connections to goods and services.

 The rapid rise in family-directed after-death care in America is signaling a cultural shift that may change the course of funeral practices forever.
 For the past century, professionals have shouldered the care that many willingly sought at the outset, and others subsequently—and falsely—assumed was legally required.
 They are often surprised to learn that it is their right to exercise and simultaneously dismayed at learning that it is their right to lose if we are not diligent in its protection.